 - Your primary care veterinarian will refer you to a board certified veterinary cardiologist because they heard a heart murmur, arrhythmia or found an elevation in a blood test called NT-proBNP as part of your cat’s annual or every six month wellness evaluation.

-How do you treat HCM?
+How do you treat HCM in cats?

 - Most patients benefit from medical therapy – readily available heart medications of the same variety used in human patients.